flintlib/arb/doc/source/arb.rst

 .. function:: void arb_printn(const arb_t x, slong digits, ulong flags)

+.. function:: void arb_fprintn(FILE * file, const arb_t x, slong digits, ulong flags)

     Prints a nice decimal representation of *x*.
-    By default, the output is guaranteed to be correct to within one unit in the last digit.
-An error bound is also printed explicitly.
-    See :func:`arb_get_str` for details.

-.. function:: void arb_fprint(FILE * file, const arb_t x)

-    Prints the internal representation of *x* to the stream *file*.

-.. function:: void arb_fprintd(FILE * file, const arb_t x, slong digits)

-    Prints *x* in decimal to the stream *file*.
-    The printed value of the radius is not adjusted to compensate for the fact that the binary-to-decimal conversion of both the midpoint and the radius introduces additional error.

-.. function:: void arb_fprintn(FILE * file, const arb_t x, slong digits, ulong flags)

-    Prints a nice decimal representation of *x* to the stream *file*.
-    By default, the output is guaranteed to be correct to within one unit in the last digit.
-An error bound is also printed explicitly.
+    By default, the output shows the midpoint with a guaranteed error of at most one unit in the last decimal place.
+In addition, an explicit error bound is printed so that the displayed decimal interval is guaranteed to enclose *x*.
     See :func:`arb_get_str` for details.

 Random number generation